 Greatest achievement: Teenage children who still talk to us and sometimes even smile at us

 Angus Wrixon, client services director.
-Former communications director, Pharmacy, Department of Health.
+Former communications director, Community Pharmacy, Department of Health.
 Health communications and marketing specialist with wide reaching networks.

 Greatest influence?
 My co-founder

 Most challenging communications situation?
 With my teenage children and their friends – usually around midnight on a Saturday evening